xw2519/HLP-Project-2022-Team-8/README-lg519.md

 - unnecessary long name
 - uses symbol Pos field (redundant field) rather than coordinates from Symbol.Component

-**getBoundingBoxes**
-- bad name.
-What bounding boxes?
-Renamed to getModelBoundingBoxes

-**getOneBoundingBox**
-- bad name.
-OneBoundingBox is too vague.
-Renamed to getCmpBoundingBox

 -------------------------------------------------------------------------------------
 **getSymbolPos**
 - function not used anywhere.
 Removed